 Other birding hotspots in Galveston include the following:

-Every April, Galveston hosts FeatherFest, a widely acclaimed birding, and nature photography festival.
-The event attracts thousands of novice and expert bird enthusiasts to the island who take part in the four days of workshops, field trips, and social events.
+Every April, Galveston hosts FeatherFest, a widely acclaimed birding and nature photography festival.
+The event attracts hundreds of novice and expert bird enthusiasts to the island who take part in the four days of workshops, field trips, and social events.

 Celebrate the arrival of the beautiful 3-4 foot tall, red-capped Sandhill Cranes as the Galveston Island Nature Tourism Council invites you to participate in the holiday birding event that has been dubbed by the New York Times as “one of the quirkiest events in Texas” – Holiday with the Cranes!